Tife75/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. Tree
 	The bash script create a new directory having a subdirectory which also 	has a subdirectory using a single command

+18. Life is a series of commas, not periods
+	This bash script list all files and directories including hidden files, 	replaces \n with comma and sort the result